catacomb-ai/catacomb/huggingface/sentiment/README.md

-# Sentiment Analysis Example
+# HuggingFace DistilBERT Sentiment Analysis Example
-> Sentiment Analysis using PyTorch
+> Sentiment Analysis using a pre-trained HuggingFace DistilBERT Model

-In this example, we show how to serve a trained Recurrent Neural Network (LSTM) to make predictions through the Catacomb application.
+In this example, we show how to serve a trained DistilBERT model to make predictions through the Catacomb application.

 ## Architecture
 Custom machine learning system code is defined in `system.py`, where we only load a pre-trained model (i.e. no training occurs within this application).
 In particular, we implement the `output()` interface on Catacomb's `System` class.
 The Catacomb server then makes calls to this system in order to generate predictions.